There’s a pretty good chance someone you know has had a heart attack. Maybe it was even you.

 Symptoms stacked up

 Sigrid Strebe is a relatively healthy woman.
-In fact, she owns her own yoga studio in Bismarck, North Dakota, and has been a yoga instructor for 10 years.
+In fact, she owns her own yoga studio in Bismarck, North Dakota, and has been a yoga instructor for a decade.
 In the summer of 2018, she started noticing symptoms that didn’t seem normal.
 They worsened during a 21-mile bike ride at Harmon Lake, just north of Mandan, North Dakota.

 “Which is out, kind of remote because there’s nothing out there, it’s an open highway,” said Strebe.
 “And, I found out later, my friend had asked why I sucked so bad.
 I was having so much trouble out there, and I could hardly keep up.”